3 Secrets to Happiness from Ancient Wisdom

 You can’t always control everything, because there are things that just happen, and that’s OK.
 Accepting this will free you of a huge burden.
 That’s because sometimes you want to take on responsibility for things you can’t control.

 Sometimes this is the result of a fear, of insecurities or other problems that prevent you from letting go.

 Let yourself flow.
 It’s time to accept and not be blinded by that which you know you can’t control.
 The best things happen when you learn to let go.

 2. Accept and stop denying

-Acceptance is one of the hardest things in life, because this sometimes means you have to stop taking on the role of victim.
+Acceptance is one of the hardest things in life, victim

 When you don’t accept an illness, a situation, or a period in your life in which things aren’t going so well, it’s not good for you.

 This situation is as absurd as seeing that it’s raining and denying it or trying to fight against it.
 Do you gain anything?
 Can you change the situation?
 The answer is an outright “no.” As such, the only option is to accept what’s happening.